-I wish I had the recipe to this drink.
+I wish I had the recipe for this drink.
 I ordered it one night at Ghorepani and it was so delicious and smooth.
-It was disappointed that I never saw it on the menu again.
+I was disappointed that I never saw it on the menu again.
 But I do have fond memories of this drink.
 It should be the way all hot chocolate is drank.

 So go to Nepal and try all the amazing Nepali dishes.
 What’s on the top of your Nepali food list?
 Come back and let me know what was your favourite!
 My favourite food in Nepal was a tie between dal bhat and momos!